mbay-ODW/cumulocity-node-red/README.md

 Find more to SmartRest in the [documentation](https://cumulocity.com/guides/reference/smartrest-two/).
 There is also a SmartRest template (node-red.json) here in this repository that can easily be imported.

+# Limitations

+Currently there is no monitoring of the edge sided events in the Cumulocity IoT platform.
+In a next steps the repository parts will be extended thus one can monitor what's happening on the local device side via the debug node within node-red.
+There is also currently no logic implemented for custom installed nodes.
+These need to be installed either manually or via configuration management of Cumulocity IoT.

 # Copyright